the-events-calendar/tribe-common/readme.txt

 = [6.0.0] 2024-07-22 =

+* Feature - Included compatibility with Events Calendar Pro 7.0.0 for integrations with Zapier and Power Automate.
+* Feature - Included compatibility with Events Tickets Plus 6.0.0 for integrations with Zapier and Power Automate.
 * Fix - Fixed an issue where admin transient notices with the dismiss flag not persisting passed the first page load.
 [ECP-1808]
 * Fix - The Decorated repository was not returning values from `save()` and other methods.
 Now they return as expected.
 [BTRIA-2310]
 * Fix - Resolved an issue where transient notices would disappear given a certain order of operations.
 [ECP-1804]